-The number of people displaced by drought in Somalia since January 2021 has increased by 68 400 in August 2022, reaching close to 1.2 million in total.
-The recent increase of conflict between Al Shabab and several clans backed by the Somali National Army is also forcing people of the involved areas to displace, compounding the negative effects on the populations.
-All those factors are provoking an influx of refugees into Dadaab camp area in Kenya.
+The number of people displaced by extreme drought in Somalia since January 2021 increased by 122 000 in October 2022, reaching over 1.25 million in total.
+On top of drought-induced displacement, 538 000 people have been forced out of their homes by conflict in 2022.
+The recent increase of conflict between Al Shabaab and several clans backed by the Somali National Army is also forcing people to displace, compounding the negative effects.
+On top of drought-induced displacement, 538 000 people have been forced out of their homes by conflict in 2022.
+These factors continue to increase the influx of refugees into Dadaab camp area in Kenya.